Fibromyalgia and Physical Therapy

 The benefit of physical therapy is that it allows a person with fibromyalgia to work closely with a trained professional who can design a fibromyalgia-specific treatment program.
 The therapist documents your progress and gauges whether you're practicing good therapy habits, alignments, and movement patterns when doing "homework" or exercises at home.

-The ultimate goal of physical therapy is for you to learn the specific exercises and then do them daily at home.
+The ultimate goal of physical therapy is for you to learn the specific treatments and exercises and then do them daily or as needed at home.

 Why Does a Physical Therapist Use Hydrotherapy?